Putin probably didn't order Navalny's death, US intelligence official says - ExBulletin

 Putin probably didn't order Navalny's death, US intelligence official says

-WASHINGTON (AP) U.S. intelligence officials have determined that Russian President Vladimir Putin likely did not order the death of jailed opposition leader Alexei Navalny in February, according to an official familiar with the matter.
+Russian President Vladimir Putin likely did not order the death of opposition leader Alexei Navalny, a senior U.S. intelligence official told the Wall Street Journal on Sunday.

-While U.S. officials believe Putin is ultimately responsible for the death of Navalny, who endured brutal conditions during his imprisonment, the intelligence community has found no compelling evidence that Putin knew about the timing of the death of Navalny, occurring shortly before the re-election of the Russian president or directly. ordered it, according to the official.

-The official spoke on condition of anonymity to discuss the sensitive subject.

-Navalny, 47, Russia's best-known opponent and Putin's most persistent foe, died Feb.
-16 in a remote penal colony above the Arctic Circle while serving a 19-year prison sentence on charges of extremism which he dismissed as politically motivated.

-He had been behind bars since January 2021 after returning to Russia from Germany, where he was recovering from a nerve agent poisoning that he blamed on the Kremlin.
+Navalny died in a Russian prison in February, and foreign leaders quickly blamed Putin for what was seen as a political assassination.
+The official told the Journal that Putin is still ultimately responsible for Navalny's death, but that he was likely unaware of the timing or nature of it, or did not know about it. had not directly ordered.

+This view, apparently shared by US intelligence agencies, asserts that investigations have not found “irrefutable proof” of Putin's involvement.

+“The reports of his death, if they are true, and I have no reason to believe that they are not, the Russian authorities are going to tell their own story,” Biden said in a speech at the White House at the time.

+“But make no mistake: Putin is responsible for Navalny’s death.
+Putin is responsible.
+What happened to Navalny is further proof of Putin's brutality.
+No one should be fooled,” he continued.

-Russian officials have only said Navalny died of natural causes and have vehemently denied any involvement in both the poisoning and his death.
+Russian officials have only said Navalny died of natural causes and vehemently denied any involvement in his death.

-In March, a month after Navalny's death, Putin won a landslide re-election to a fifth term, a result that was never in doubt.
+Just weeks after Navalny's death, Putin won a fifth term in national elections.

-The Wall Street Journal was the first to report the decision by American intelligence services.

 |